Management Training and Systems Development for Hospital Administrators / Managers

 What will you learn?

-- This four weeks course equips the participants with the knowledge and tools required for effective administration of an eye hospital - an understanding of the various departments of an eye hospital, exposure to management systems and best practices.
+- This one month course equips the participants with the knowledge and tools required for effective administration of an eye hospital - an understanding of the various departments of an eye hospital, exposure to management systems and best practices.

 - Specific modules which teach general management skills, department-specific management skills, how to best coordinate work across multiple departments, and how to adapt each of these pieces to your own organisation.

 Managers/Administrators who are responsible for day-to-day activities of an eye hospital.

 - Participants need to be nominated either by their own organization or by the funding agency.

 - This course is most successful when participants learn not only from the faculty, but equally from each other through the sharing of their own experiences and problems.
 You are therefore qualified if your eye care responsibilities and experiences can contribute to an informed, nuanced debate.
 You are an ideal participant if you are involved in the planning, implementation, monitoring, and evaluation of day to day operations in an eye hospital.

 - Past participants come from varied backgrounds as eye hospital administrators and managers, operations managers, senior managers responsible for developing new activities, trustees and proprietors of hospitals.
 Participants must currently hold a position at the hospital.
 Significant weight is placed on the applicant's intended impact and future level of responsibility post-training.
 We favour candidates who, in their application and nomination forms, clearly articulate the type of improvement and impact they intend to make at their home hospital.

 - Applications are also assessed based on additional criteria:

 - Ability to contribute to and learn from the course